oudream/RobWork/doc/sphinx/tutorials/basic.rst

    If making many changes, then it can be beneficial to delete the content of build directory before compiling again.

-Math jogling
+Math joggling
 ============

 This tutorial will demonstrate some of the basic math functionality available in RobWork.
-This is mostly related to homogenous transformations, rotations, convertions and so on.
+This is mostly related to homogenous transformations, rotations, conversions and so on.
-First add a new file “MathJogling.cpp” to your cmake project from tutorial 1.
+First add a new file “MathJoggling.cpp” to your cmake project from tutorial 1.
 Make sure that the file is added as an executable in the end of the CMakeList.txt file.::

    # add another executable
-   add_executable(MathJogling src/MathJogling.cpp)
+   add_executable(MathJoggling src/MathJoggling.cpp)
-   target_link_libraries(MathJogling ${ROBWORK_LIBRARIES})
+   target_link_libraries(MathJoggling ${ROBWORK_LIBRARIES})

-Add the standard static main code body in the “MathJogling.cpp” and we are ready to play.
+Add the standard static main code body in the “MathJoggling.cpp” and we are ready to play.

 .. code-block:: c++